PHILACODING/alx-low_level_programming/0x00-hello_world/README.md

-script that runs in C file through the preprocessor and return into another file
+script that compiles a C file but does not link.